jadogeri/Contact_Management_App/README.md

 ## **1. Introduction**
 ### **1.1 Purpose**
-This document outlines the system architecture, components, and design considerations for Unit Converter System.
-The goal is to provide a robust platform for individuals and businesses to calculate and convert to preferred units.
+This document outlines the system architecture, components, and design considerations for Contact Management App.
+The goal is to provide a template for backend developers to handle CRUD operations and authentication flow.

 ### **1.2 Scope**
 The system will allow users to: